On Sept. 26, 1969, 50 years ago today, the Beatles‘ Abbey Road entered the world and closed the recording career of rock’s most celebrated band.

-The existence of Abbey Road is practically a miracle -- when the Beatles emerged from the Let It Be sessions, the group was fraught with tensions and on the verge of breaking up.
+The existence of Abbey Road is practically a miracle — when the Beatles emerged from the Let It Be sessions, the group was fraught with tension and on the verge of breaking up.

-They were arguing not only over music -- their unhappiness with the mixing of Let It Be held up its release until eight months after Abbey Road came out -- but business as well.
-Their Apple Records label was proving to be a professional time suck, and the group was bitterly torn over who to hire as their new business manager.
+They were arguing not only over music — their unhappiness with the mixing of Let It Be held up its release until eight months after Abbey Road came out — but business as well.
+Their Apple Records label was proving to be a professional time suck, and the group was bitterly torn over whom to hire as their new business manager.

 As far as rock music swan songs go, this might be the best there’s ever been.
 From the iconic opening bass line of “Come Together” to the ambitious Side 2 medley to the solemnity-subverting “Her Majesty,” the entire album is an unqualified triumph.

-But it wasn't seen that way at the time.
-The album received mixed reviews, with the New York Times calling it an "unmitigated disaster" and Rolling Stone saying it was "complicated instead of complex."
+It wasn’t seen that way at the time, however.
+The album received mixed reviews, with the New York Times calling it an “unmitigated disaster” and Rolling Stone saying it was “complicated instead of complex.”

-To celebrate its 45th anniversary, here's our classic track-by-track review of the Beatles' Abbey Road.
-[In addition to various interviews, The Beatles Anthology documentary series, Steve Turner's A Hard Day's Write book and Barry Miles' Paul McCartney: Many Years From Now biography were invaluable resources for this piece.]
+To celebrate its 50th anniversary, here’s our classic track-by-track review of the Beatles’ Abbey Road.
+[In addition to various interviews, The Beatles Anthology documentary series, Steve Turner’s A Hard Day’s Write book and Barry Miles’ Paul McCartney: Many Years From Now biography were invaluable resources for this article.]

 “Maxwell’s Silver Hammer”